Bonfires: An Asthmatics Worst Nightmare

 Now that summer is in full swing, depending on where you live, you might be counting down the days until fall when the weather will begin to cool down.
 Cool, crisp days and nights, leaves turning colors... and the inevitable bonfire.
 “I can’t wait for bonfire season!” - said no asthmatic ever.

 I grew up and spent my entire life in Southern California until the spring of 2017 when my family and I moved to the Midwest.
-While we absolutely LOVE it here and have zero regrets moving to our new home state, it has come with its unique set of health challenges.
-One thing in particular are the amount of fires that are started on purpose.
+While we absolutely LOVE it here and have zero regrets about moving to our new home state, it has come with its unique set of health challenges.
+One thing, in particular, is the number of fires that are started on purpose.
 This ranges from small social gatherings with a tiny fire pit to people burning their trash to farmers burning part of their fields in a controlled burn.
 Basically an asthmatics worst nightmare.

 Avoid as much as possible